aimms/documentation/axll/using.rst

 |axll-workflow|

-Import the library in your project
+Import the Library in your Project
 ------------------------------------

 The ``AimmsXLLibrary`` is a collection of functions to do this and more.
 It is provided as a system library and you can add it to your project from the library manager, as detailed in :doc:`Articles/84/84-using-libraries`